international-labour-organization/designsystem/packages/twig/README.md

   - You can use [nvm](https://github.com/nvm-sh/nvm) to manage your Node.js versions
 - [pnpm](https://pnpm.io/) installed globally or via corepack >= 9.14.0

+### Getting Started

+Before running any of the commands below, make sure to:

+1. Run `pnpm install` from the monorepo root to install all dependencies
-Before running any of the commands below, make sure to run `pnpm build:libs` from the monorepo root to build all necessary packages.
+2. Run `pnpm build:libs` from the monorepo root to build all necessary packages

 | Command                | Description                                                  |
 | ---------------------- | ------------------------------------------------------------ |